Guide to Federal Direct Student Loans

 Conversely, a student may lose eligibility for US Title IV aid and still meet institution requirements for continued enrolment.

 Failure of all courses in which a student was enrolled in will result in an immediate suspension of aid.
-Students who have been placed on probation and do not meet the requirements applicable to degree and level will have their US Title IV Financial Aid eligibility suspended and will be ineligible to receive this aid until achieving the required GPA.
+Students who do not meet the requirements applicable to degree and level will have their US Title IV Financial Aid eligibility suspended and will be ineligible to receive this aid until achieving the required ECTS credits.

 Students who transfer into a new academic program will also transfer with any SAP warning or sanction and will still need to meet the specified criteria in the new program before re-establishing eligibility to receive aid.